 AGPA serves as the voice of group therapy for mental health clinicians and the public-at-large, both nationally and internationally.
 The AGPA provides vital information on group psychotherapy in a variety of ways.
 Our efforts provide global access to group psychotherapy education and professional development, research, and outreach services.
 AGPA promotes awareness about the healing power of group.
 Learn more about our organization.

-The 2015 AGPA Institute program is now available!
+The 2015 AGPA Institute and Conference program is now available!

-Make your selection of your Institute program today, view the entire Institute program with event descriptions.
+Make your selections today.
 You won’t want to miss this year’s Meeting; the theme is “Promoting Secure Attachments through Group Therapy.”
-If you haven’t registered yet here is a registration form.
-AGPA Members will receive priority enrollment until November 15.
+If you haven’t registered yet here is a registration form; you may also register online using this online registration form.

-- Scholarships/Awards--Each year the Group Foundation for Advancing Mental Health offers scholarships to the Annual Meeting for individuals who might not otherwise be able to attend.
+Each year the Group Foundation for Advancing Mental Health offers scholarships to the Annual Meeting for individuals who might not otherwise be able to attend.
 Click here for details on the scholarships available as well as application information.
 The early decision deadline for applications is November 1, 2014.
+(Additional applications will be accepted after this date for review on a funds-available basis.)

 Center of Excellence in Group Psychotherapy Services